Trane Condensate in Vent Piping

 • Visual inspection: Follow the PVC vent from the Trane furnace to the outside.
 Look for low spots where water could collect.

 • Seal joints: If joints are leaking, they may not have been properly solvent-welded.
-Do not just caulk; have joints re-glued.
+Do not just caulk; have the joints re-glued.

 When to call a professional: Venting corrections and code compliance should be handled by a licensed HVAC installer.